 A city this old with this much history will inevitably have its ghost stories and hauntings.
-They call it the City of Lights, but Paris is just as exciting when the lights go out, and the city becomes dark and spooky all around.
+They call it the City of Light, but Paris is just as exciting when the sun goes down, and the city becomes dark and spooky all around.

 That said, even in broad daylight there are great places to find the past souls of Paris; particularly in its cemeteries.
 Pere Lachaise is the most famous and the largest in the city at 110 acres (44 ha).
 It’s full of huge trees casting great shadows, enormous mausoleums and modern tombs and monuments.
 As well as all of its famous burials such as Jim Morrison, Oscar Wilde, Gertrude Stein and more, Pere Lachaise is still accepting burials today.
 The ghost most spotted roaming the paths here is composer Chopin.

 The other well-known cemetery is Montparnasse Cemetery where you’ll find Simone de Beauvoir and Jean-Paul Sartre, as well as Charles Baudelaire, Samuel Beckett and Jean Seberg.

 The Paris Catacombs are suitably dark and a favorite “haunt” to discover haunted Paris.
 They were created at the end of the 18th century when the cemeteries were closed due to increasing infections.
 The bones were moved to quarries under the city (which had themselves been hollowed out to provide building materials for the city) and today contain the bones of about six million Parisians along 190 miles (300km) of tunnels.
 Typically the creative French did not just pile the bones up but arranged them in ‘romantico-macabre’ decorations.
 Parts of this network of burial tunnels are open to the public for exploration.

 Planning a trip?
 Check out Viator’s Paris Ghost and Mystery Walking Tour!